 In Ep 2 you’ll hear interviews conducted at the recent American Association of Immunologists (AAI) annual meeting in New Orleans.

 At AAI, Dr Lisa Butterfield (pictured above) chaired a guest symposium on immune biomarkers organized by the Society for Immunotherapy of Cancer (SITC).
 She talks about the difference between a predictive and prognostic biomarker and why this is important for cancer treatments.
+In 2018, Dr Butterfield left Pittsburgh to become Vice President of the Parker Institute for Cancer Immunotherapy Research Center in San Francisco.

 You’ll hear from Dr Tom Gajewski (pictured below) about the important role the tumor microenvironment plays, and how STING agonists could potentially double or triple the number of people who respond to a PD1/PDL1 checkpoint inhibitor.
 Wow!